 Ben was played by Eric Scott.
 He lost his wife, shortly after she gave birth to their

-Kami Cotler played Elizabeth.
-She teaches now.
-According to Findadeath friend Ms. Cotler is married and living in Nelson County, Virginia, the county in which the town of Schuyler is located (along with the Walton's Museum, directly up the road from Earl Hamner's boyhood home).
+According to a Findadeath friend, Ms. Cotler is married and living in Nelson County, Virginia, the county in which the town of Schuyler is located (along with the Walton's Museum, directly up the road from Earl Hamner's boyhood home).
 She teaches drama at Nelson County High School, and recently gave birth to her first child, a daughter, at a hospital in Charlottesville (she does not live there, however).
 Ms. Cotler attributes her choice to live in the county where Hamner grew up to her visits there when she was on the show.
 She and her husband live on a rural farm.

 Trivia: Did you know that Walton's Mountain is actually the mountain range just across

 More Trivia: I took the Warner Bros.
 Tour a few years ago, and they were redoing the

 cast photo of The Waltons, signed by them all ('cept for Mr. Geer, but I did

 This information was sent in by Findadeath.com